Guild officers and professional staff

 Szekely is a graduate of Northeastern University, where he majored in journalism.
 After working at newspapers in the Boston area, he joined Reuters in 1978, covering commodity and energy markets in New York.
 In 1983, he moved to the Washington bureau, where he covered securities regulation, economics, labor and political and general news.
 He is married to fellow Guild member Chizu Nomiyama, a Reuters desk editor in New York.

-ED FANNON, Local Chairperson, is the highest-ranking Local officer who is not an employee of the union.
-Fannon, who was elected in March 2010, presides at the meetings of the Local’s Executive Committee and of the General Membership.
+KAREN ROHAN, Local Chairperson, is the highest-ranking Local officer who is not an employee of the union.
+Karen, who was elected in March 2013, presides at the meetings of the Local’s Executive Committee and of the General Membership.

-Ed has been a member of the Local’s Executive Committee since 1997.
-He is currently serving his 12th year as Unit Chairperson at Standard & Poor’s.
-Prior to becoming Unit Chair, Ed was the Unit’s Grievance Chairperson for four years and served as shop steward for over 25 years.
-During his many years of service to the Guild, Ed has attended numerous TNG conferences and CWA conventions.
+Karen has been a member of the Local’s Executive Committee since 1995.
+Previously, she served as Unit Chairperson at the Foreign Policy Association for many years, where she is currently Editor In Chief.
+During her years of service to the Guild, Karen has attended numerous TNG conferences and CWA conventions.